openSUSE/news-o-o/_posts/2014-07-30-command-line-somedays-part-six.markdown

 ---
 author: Nenad Latinović
+comments: true
 date: 2014-07-30 08:58:10+00:00
 layout: post
 link: https://news.opensuse.org/2014/07/30/command-line-somedays-part-six/
+slug: command-line-somedays-part-six
-title: "Command Line \"Somedays\" - Part Six"
+title: Command Line "Somedays" - Part Six
+wordpress_id: 18272
 categories:
 - Distribution
 ---

 Hey guys.
 Yes, it's Wednesday, and yes, we're a day late.
 Reason?
 [This awesome announcement](https://news.opensuse.org/2014/07/29/factory-rolling-release/), that had to take the whole glory of Tuesday.
 Also, in the future, if there's an important announcement/release announcement from the project, the CLT series will be postponed.

 Anyway, let's move on to our today's agenda: The input/output redirection.